frctl/fractal-docs/docs/guide/components/configuration-reference.md

 ### variants

 An array of variant configuration objects.
-See the variant properties options (below) and the ~@TODOLINK @variants', 'variants documentation') }} for more information on working with variants.
+See the variant properties options (below) and the [variants documentation](./variants.html) for more information on working with variants.

 Many variant properties are **inherited from the parent component**, and all apart from the `name` value are optional.